EEG (Electroencephalography): The Complete Pocket Guide

 Obviously, analyzing behavior and its underlying drivers requires a thorough understanding of the complexities of the human brain, both in structure and in function.
 To put it differently: What are the building blocks of the brain and how do they interact?

-Thanks to recent progress in imaging techniques, computer and processor technologies, data analysis procedures and algorithms, neuroscientists in academic and commercial fields of human behavior research are able to combine methods in interesting, novel and insightful ways to dive into the depths of the human brain and how it shapes how we see and interact with the world.
+Thanks to recent progress in imaging techniques, processor technologies, data analysis procedures and algorithms, both academic and commercial researchers are able to dive into the depths of the human brain and see how it shapes our perceptions and interactions with the world.

-Electroencephalography records electrical activity and brain waves using electrodes placed on the scalp.
+Electroencephalography records the electrical activity of the brain using electrodes placed on the scalp.
 Measuring electrical activity from the brain is useful because it reflects how the many different neurons in the brain network communicate with each other via electrical impulses.

 There are several reasons why EEG is an exceptional tool for studying the neurocognitive processes underlying human behavior (Cohen, 2011):